poga/devpoga.org/content/about.md

 Software Developer, interested in decentralization, privacy, distributed system, scalability, and system performance.

+> Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
+> And to make matters worse: complexity sells better.
+>        -- Edsger Dijkstra

 ## Publications & Talks

 * [萬事萬物皆是 Log - 系統架構也來點科普 - COSCUP 2016](https://devpoga.org/post/2016-08-20_%E8%90%AC%E4%BA%8B%E8%90%AC%E7%89%A9%E7%9A%86%E6%98%AF-log-%E7%B3%BB%E7%B5%B1%E6%9E%B6%E6%A7%8B%E4%B9%9F%E4%BE%86%E9%BB%9E%E7%A7%91%E6%99%AE/)